sajmons/CollimationCircles/README.md

 # Known issues

 - Window is not transparent on Raspberry Pi OS Bullseye.
 Probably other Linux distros too.
-Unfortunatelly that's makes program unusable on Linux (I hope future versions of AvaloniaUI will fix that)
+Unfortunatelly that's makes program unusable on Linux (I hope future versions of AvaloniaUI will make that easier to implement)